Depositing and Withdrawing at Your Sportsbook: FAQs

 3. What’s the Minimum Deposit Amount?

-Bitcoin generally has the smallest minimum deposit amounts, followed by credit card.
+Credit card generally has the smallest minimum deposit amounts.
 The more popular the deposit method, the lower the permitted deposit amount should be.

 4. Is Depositing Legal?